Skip to main content

 001402

-The first step in the financial aid process is to submit the Free Application for Federal Student Aid, (FAFSA) which can be filed electronically.
+File the Free Application for Federal Student Aid (FAFSA).
 Be sure to list the Quinnipiac University federal school code, 001402, to ensure proper receipt of the information by the university.

 Because you are a graduate student, you are considered INDEPENDENT for purposes of the FAFSA.
 That means that parental data is not required.
 However, if you are married and did not file jointly with your spouse, they will be asked to submit data and be a "contributor" to your FAFSA.